-Gina M. Barry is a Partner in the regional law firm of Bacon Wilson, P.C., Attorneys at Law.
-She is a member of the National Association of Elder Law Attorneys, the Estate Planning Council, and the Western Massachusetts Elder Care Association.
-Professionals She concentrates her practice in the areas of estate and asset protection planning, probate administration litigation, and guardianships, conservatorships and residential real estate.
-She may be reached at 413 -781-0560 or gbarry@baconwilson.com.
+Gina M. Barry is a Partner with the law firm of Bacon Wilson, P.C.
+She is a member of the National Association of Elder Law Attorneys, the Estate Planning Council, and the Western Massachusetts Elder Care Professionals Association.
+She concentrates her practice in the areas of Estate and Asset Protection Planning, Probate Administration and Litigation, Guardianships, Conservatorships and Residential Real Estate.
+Gina may be reached at (413) 781-0560 or GBarry@BaconWilson.com.